 Several keys are provided when you purchase your vehicle.
 Most keys have an individual key number stamped on the plate.
 Record these key numbers and keep the information in a safe place.
 You can order a key blank from your dealer to have duplicate keys made.
 If you lose the keys, contact your dealer or a locksmith for assistance.
-Make sure the keys are not inside the vehicle before you close and lock the entrance door.

-NOTE: Locks on entrance and baggage doors need biannual lubrication using a light coat of silicone spray.
+NOTE:Locks on entrance and baggage doors need biannual lubrication using a light coat of silicone spray.
 Conditions such as rain, salt, dust and pollution may increase the maintenance needs.